Published on

 Step 3.
 Among the results, select the one that suits you.

 Step 4.
-Move the Pegman icon as close as possible to the object (your or someone else's house).
+Move the Pegman icon as close as possible to the object (your house or property).

 Step 5.
 Explore animations of the globe and switch to "panorama" mode by dragging and dropping the human icon on the globe image.